 6. Sesame Oil

 From a pure flavor standpoint, sesame oil is certainly a tahini substitute that should be considered when you’re weighing your options.
 It won’t bring the creaminess, but it will bring the distinctive flavor of sesame.

 Sesame oil can be a great tahini substitute in marinades, dressings, and spreads like this hummus recipe without sesame oil.

 Sometimes a recipe doesn't really need tahini.
 Even a classic recipe like hummus, where tahini is often a key ingredient, can be made without tahini.

 I have always made hummus without tahini because it used to be hard to find in my local grocery stores -- and when I did find it, it was really expensive.
 Making hummus without tahini is actually quite common and you can find many recipes like this hummus recipe with no tahini.
 This one even has no oil.

 Here are a few of my favorite tahini recipes:

 Maple Tahini Salad Dressing is delicious on salads and drizzled on roasted vegetables.

-Buffalo Chicken Dip uses hummus instead of cream cheese for this healthy-ish twist on a classic dip recipe.
+Buffalo Chicken Dip uses hummus instead of cream cheese for a twist on a classic dip recipe.